 If you have ever spent time in the kitchen, chances are you have come across garlic which pungent and flavorful ingredient.
 But have you ever wondered whether garlic is a fruit or a vegetable?
-This seemingly simple question has puzzled many curious minds.
+This apparently straightforward inquiry has confused numerous inquisitive personalities.
 In this comprehensive article, we will discuss about is garlic a fruit or vegetable and gastronomy to uncover the truth behind garlic's classification.

 Is Garlic a Fruit or Vegetable?